 Patent Agent vs Patent Attorney

 The table above shows a quick summary of a patent agent vs a patent attorney.
 As you can see, both agents and attorneys can handle all matters related to writing and filing a patent.
 In most routine patent matters it should not make a difference if you hire a patent agent or patent attorney.
-However, there biggest area where you will certainly need a patent attorney and not a patent agent is if you need legal advice and legal help.
-This most frequently occurs when you want to know if your new invention may be violating or "infringing" on an earlier patent.
-Only attorneys can give this type of advice.
+However, if you need legal advice on enforcing your patent or if someone is threatening you with their own patent you will certainly need a patent attorney and not a patent agent at that point in time.

 So who is better, a patent agent vs patent attorney?